-A study data base for the SR and the HR trials has been set up using the MARVIN system provided by the SME XClinical.
-The data base for the SR trial is finalized and has been opened for study data entry since March 2015.
-XClinical has improved the MARVIN system and adapted it to the requirements of the project, including a multi trial feature.
+A study data base for the SR and the HR trials has been set up using the MARVIN system provided by the SME Xclinical.
+The data base for the SR trial is finalized and currently in a testing phase.
+Xclinical has improved the system and adapted it to the requirements of the project.
+A multi trial feature has been implemented into the recent version and is used already for the SR trial.

-Figure 4: Patient visit matrix of the MARVIN data base
+Figure 4 Progress MARVIN data base